JonasHiltl/emit/README.md

 Minimal event emitter using channels.

 - Type Safe: built on generics
-- Batching: timeout and length limit
+- Batching: timeout and size

 ### Installation
 ```